neginkheirmand/DatabaseProjects/2 (Canary Project)/part2/README.md

-isUserBlocked 					-> function that return 1 if the user is blocked and 0 if its not, not tested getTweeter						-> function that returns the user of a tweet using tweetID and if tweet does not exist returns null createOpinionAsTweet			-> funstion that creates an opinion on a tweet if the data is valid and return 1 and if data is invalid returns 0
+isUserBlocked 					-> function that return 1 if the user is blocked and 0 if its not, not tested getTweeter						-> function that returns the user of a tweet using tweetID and if tweet does not exist returns null createOpinionAsTweet			-> function that creates an opinion on a tweet if the data is valid and return 1 and if data is invalid returns 0